 Laurie has trained managers and employees on a variety of matters, including litigation avoidance tactics, employment statutes, and leadership.
-In addition, she has presented on exposure and liability issues under the Massachusetts Wage Act and the Fair Labor Standards Act to clients in various industries, and to the Labor and Employment Section of the Boston Bar Association.
+In addition, she has presented on a variety of topics to clients in numerous industries, including exposure and liability issues under the Massachusetts Wage Act and the Fair Labor Standards Act, the Massachusetts Equal Pay Act, the impact of donor misconduct, high level and high stakes internal investigations, and has presented on sexual harassment in the workplace to an international audience.

 Prior to joining Hirsch Roberts Weinstein, Laurie was a litigation attorney in the Boston office of a regional law firm.
 In that position, Laurie’s work focused on higher education and employment law, as well as business litigation.
 In particular, Laurie regularly represented colleges and universities on tort matters, as well as large restaurant clients throughout New England on employment cases in state and federal administrative agencies and courts.